FranciscoPiccolo/franciscopiccolo.github.io/README.md

-Besided that, I could have created a ~nice~ blog with the R package ```Blogdown``` and ```Hugo themes``` but after spending some time working on a blog I realized that the design aspect of it was removing my attention of the most important part of the project (write good stuff in a simple way).
+Besided that, I could have created a ~nice~ blog with the R package ```Blogdown``` and ```Hugo themes``` but after spending some time working on a blog I realized that the design aspect of it was removing my attention from the most important part of the project (write good stuff in a simple way).
 Then I decided to understand a little better about Latex and develop the content on PDF format so that I don't waste my time trying to make the blog page prettier.
 I hope this will be a long term good decision.